 There are many people, who often need to connect their virtual machine to a local area network computer to share files.
 This is very easy to do with your host machine.
 The problem begins when you try to do the same with a guest operating system in VMware.
 This happens because of the non-shared network adaptor which is responsible for creating the connection between a local area network computer and your virtual machine.

 VMware Bridged network not working

-These following different ways will help you fix the Bridged network problem in VMware-
+If the Bridged network is not working in VMware Guest OS on Windows 11/10, then the following different ways will help you fix the Bridged network problem in VMware-

 - Select the correct network connection

 - Disable unnecessary networks in the host computer

 - Disable Firewall/VPN apps from the host computer.

 By default, VMware uses NAT Used to share the host’s IP address option so that the virtual machine can use the host computer’s IP address while creating a network connection.
 This can create issues because of the IP conflict.

 Therefore, you can choose the dedicated option, which can let you establish a Bridged connection with ease.
 If you select this option, it will allow you to replicate the host machine’s connection state.
 In other words, you will get more flexibility.

 To use this option, select the virtual machine, and click the option that says Edit virtual machine settings.
 After that, select Network Adapter in the Hardware tab.
 On your right-hand side, you should get an option named Bridged: Connected directly to the physical network.